oktadev/okta-blog/_source/_posts/2022-08-31-state-of-java-project-loom.md

 This is far more performant than using platform threads with thread pools.
 Of course, these are simple use cases; both thread pools and virtual thread implementations can be further optimized for better performance, but that's not the point of this post.

-Running JMH benchmarks with the same code gives the below results, and you can see that virtual threads outperform platform threads by a huge margin.
+Running Java Microbenchmark Harness (JMH) with the same code gives the below results, and you can see that virtual threads outperform platform threads by a huge margin.

 ```bash
 # Throughput